Email marketing for cafés and restaurants

 The challenge for restaurants and cafés

-Here’s what most restaurant owners deal with:
+Here’s what most restaurant owners face:

 How Minutemailer helps restaurants